DieterVanmoortel/fieldcheck/README.md

 Use your validators as keys in the array of fieldchecks.

-function mymodule_fieldcheck() {
+function mymodule_fieldcheck() {/n
-  return array(
+  return array(/n
-    'number' => array(
+    'number' => array(/n
-      'callback' => 'validate_number',    // the function you will use to check the value 'error' => t('This is not a number'), // the error message that will be displayed 'file' = 'includes/fieldcheck.validate.inc, // optional, the file where the callback function resides.
-Must be an include file!
+      'callback' => 'validate_number',    // the function you will use to check the value/n
+      'error' => t('This is not a number'), // the error message that will be displayed/n 'file' = 'includes/fieldcheck.validate.inc, // optional, the file where the callback function resides.
+Must be an include file!/n
-    ),
-  );
-}
+    ),/n
+  );/n
+}/n

 Then just write your callback functions and you're done.